shi-eric/newton/docs/guide/development.rst

 -----------------

 The Newton test suite supports both ``uv`` and standard ``venv`` workflows, and by default runs in up to eight parallel processes.
-On some systems, the tests must be run in a serial manner with ``--serial-fallback`` due to an outstanding bug.

 Pass ``--help`` to either run method below to see all available flags.